RunestoneInteractive/RunestoneServer/pip/source/Functions/functions2.rst

    executes?

-If you try to make use of functions, ones you write or that others write, without being able to answer these questions, you will that your debugging sessions are long and painful.
+If you try to make use of functions, ones you write or that others write, without being able to answer these questions, you will find that your debugging sessions are long and painful.

 The first question is always easy to answer.
 Look at the line with the function